jesseduffield/lazygit/CONTRIBUTING.md

 ## Running in a Github Codespace

-If you want to start contributing to Lazygit with the click of a button, you can open the lazygit codebase in a Codespace:
+If you want to start contributing to Lazygit with the click of a button, you can open the lazygit codebase in a Codespace.
+First fork the repo, then click to create a codespace:

 ![image](https://user-images.githubusercontent.com/8456633/201500566-ffe9105d-6030-4cc7-a525-6570b0b413a2.png)